Alexandria High School (Alabama): Athletic programs

-The school offers the following athletic programs: Varsity Football, Basketball, Volleyball, Golf, Baseball, Softball, Wrestling, Track and Field, Swimming and Cross-County.
-Alexandria also has Cheerleading and a Marching Band.
-The Alabama High School Athletic Association assigned Alexandria to Class 3A (out of 4 classifications) until 1985, then Class 4A (out of 6 classifications) until 2013, and then Class 5A (out of 7 classifications) starting in 2014.
+The school offers the following athletic programs: varsity football, basketball, volleyball, golf, baseball, softball, wrestling, track & field, swimming, and cross-county.
+Alexandria also has cheerleading and a marching band.

+The Alabama High School Athletic Association assigned Alexandria to Class 3A (out of four classifications) until 1985, then Class 4A (out of 6 classifications) until 2013, and then Class 5A (out of seven classifications) starting in 2014.
 The Valley Cubs returned to Class 4A in 2024.